 - A classified Instructional Aide II was assigned to the APE program effective July 1, 2012 (.11 FTE).
 The incumbent resigned in Spring 2017.
-We'll be filling on a short-term, non-permanent, basis. - We are requesting a 1.0 Program Services Coordinator for 2019-20 to work in the Athletics Program who will be responsible for: SLO Assessment, Completing reports and documentation related to Title V, IX, State, Federal and CCCAA regulations; Organizing, Facilitating and Supervising operations at athletic events (approximately 80 per year); Facilities scheduling including all rentals; External Relations including but not limited to web site management; publicity, promotion, outreach and recruiting; Purchasing and inventory of all athletics equipment and supplies.
-We anticipate this position being filled starting July 1, 2019. - We have no confidential staff and do not anticipate needing any at this time. - Hourly staff consists of stipends paid to assistant coaches and dance production assistants.
-A budget was approved for \$75,500 for these expenses but has to be requested each year out of one time funding.
+We'll be filling on a short-term, non-permanent, basis. - We are requesting a 1.0 Program Services Coordinator now with a projected start date for 2022-2023 to work in the Athletics Program who will be responsible for: SLO Assessment, Completing reports and documentation related to Title V, IX, State, Federal and CCCAA regulations; Organizing, Facilitating and Supervising operations at athletic events (approximately 80 per year); Facilities scheduling including all rentals; External Relations including but not limited to web site management; publicity, promotion, outreach and recruiting; Purchasing and inventory of all athletics equipment and supplies.
+We anticipate this position being filled starting July 1, 2022. - We have no confidential staff and do not anticipate needing any at this time. - Hourly staff consists of stipends paid to assistant coaches and dance production assistants.
+A budget was approved for \$67,500 for these expenses but has to be requested each year out of one time funding.
 Increased funding was required to comply with Affordable Care Act requirements.
 This needs to be set into the continuing budget - Student workers come from financial aid and serve in our APE program and other areas.
 We also use students to work at games.
-We would seek increases in these funds on a yearly basis to accommodate program needs. - FTE per semester for instruction is around 1225 per semester.
-If you count summer we are about 28 FTE.
-We anticipate that our FTEF will drop to about 27 due to reductions in enrollment over the next several years.
-Currently, we have seven FTE that are full time.
-We would anticipate that one of the seven, Mike Fitzgerald, will retire in the next year.

-Classified Hiring Priorities Request and process DUE Dec.
-7 2018_KAD_11_15_18.pdf
+We would seek increases in these funds on a yearly basis to accommodate program needs. - FTE per semester for instruction is around 12 per semester.
+If you count summer we are about 27.5 FTE.
+We anticipate that our FTEF will drop to about 25 due to reductions in enrollment related to coronavirus.
+Currently, we have seven FTE that are full time (Mike Fitzgerald retiring with Chris Watters being added) for 2020-21.
+We would anticipate that one of the seven, Jan Fosberg, will retire in the next three years.
+Evidentiary Documents 2020-2021 Classified Hiring Priorities Request and Process DUE DEC 6 2019\KAD\20191114.pdf 2020-2021 Classified Hiring Priorities Request and Process DUE DEC 6 2019\KAD\Athletic Trainer\Increase\20191120.pdf Associated Objectives 1056-Accessibility of PEEP Data 1055-Enhanced Technology, Equipment, Supplies and Professional Development: 1057-Facilities Replacement 1058-Facility Improvements